-If your teleporter gets knocked out while your entire crew is on board the enemy ship, and then defeat the enemy crew, your crew will take a shuttle back to your ship, so as to prevent an unwinnable state.
+If your teleporter gets knocked out while your entire crew is on board the enemy ship, and you defeat the enemy crew, your crew will take a shuttle back to your ship to prevent an unwinnable state.

 A death blow to the Flagship at stage three wins the game regardless of the condition of your ship.
 It is entirely possible for both your ship and the Flagship to be destroyed by each other's last volley.
 This is useful for the game/ship achievements and Class B ship unlocks.